SingularityInteractive/cohesiv/README.md

 - Clone into `$HOME/go/src/github.com/SingularityInteractive/cohesiv`
 - `$ brew install dep`
 - `dep ensure`
+- `yarn`

 *__Note:__ This project must exist in your GOPATH to use vscode language features like intellisense.
 The path above works with a default Golang setup*

 ## Usage

-To run using docker: `docker-compose up --build --abort-on-container-exit`

-To run directly: `sh up.sh`
+To build all Go and Typescript services, then docker-compose, run: `sh up.sh`

 ## Updating GRPC Spec